Akron Product Liability Lawyer

 Purchasing a product only to be injured by that product is highly frustrating.
 Dealing with your injuries and the costs associated with your accident makes the experience even more difficult.

-The Akron product liability attorneys at Slater & Zurz are ready and willing to fight for justice on your behalf.
+The Akron personal injury lawyers at Slater & Zurz are ready and willing to fight for justice on your behalf.
 We will stop at nothing to make sure those who caused your injuries are held accountable for their negligent actions.
 We will thoroughly investigate the details of your case and present a compelling argument to prove liability.
 We will then fully account for your past and future losses to ensure you receive full and fair compensation for your losses.

 To get started, contact our Akron product liability law firm to arrange your FREE, no-obligation consultation.
 We will review the details of your case, offer valuable input, and create a course of action to help you secure justice.
 Call (330) 762-0700 or contact us online today.